geschnee/ai-talkmaster/issues.md

 # Issues

+## Audio Skipping

+Sometimes some audio files are skipped (observable via VLC and Firestorm), liquidsoap logs show that they are played.

+Testing using Icecast playlog showed that the files never reached icecast.

+Result:

+Solved by changing the liquidsoap script.
+Now the audio files are only added to the playlog, using on_metadata (metadata recieved) and on_track (track finished) callbacks.

 ## Audio Delay

 There is a delay between the creation of the MP3 Files (+ Liquidsoap file detection) and hearing them in the Icecast stream.